Let's bug-out and explore a world full of tiny creatures - the land of the minibeast!

 - The trick is to get to their level - get up close and explore the little dark, damp and cosy nooks that a minibeast might like to call its home.
 Dark damp spots under rocks and logs are particularly good hunting grounds for things like worms, woodlice and spiders.
 You'll most likely find critters like ladybirds, caterpillars and aphids on flowers, plants and leaves.

-- If you'd like to take a closer look, use your paintbrush to gentle brush the bug into your jar (some of them are pretty quick so keep practising!).
+- If you'd like to take a closer look, use your paintbrush to gently brush the bug into your jar (some of them are pretty quick so keep practising!).
 This will give you a chance to take a closer look with your magnifying glass, work out what you've caught and take a picture or do a drawing of your find.

 - Don't leave your bugs in the jar too long, particularly if it hasn't got any air holes.
 Always put your bug back carefully where you found it and replace upturned rocks and logs.